ICD-10 Code Set to Replace ICD-9

 AMA Releases Updated ICD-10 Physician Cost Impact Report

-The differences between ICD-9 and ICD-10 are significant and physicians and practice management staff need to start educating themselves now about this major change so that they will be able to meet the compliance deadline, which is expected to be October 1, 2015.
+The differences between ICD-9 and ICD-10 are significant and physicians and practice management staff need to start educating themselves now about this major change so that they will be able to meet the compliance deadline of October 1, 2015.

 Moving to ICD-10 is expected to impact all physicians.
 Due to the increased number of codes, the change in the number of characters per code, and increased code specificity, this transition will require significant planning, training, software/system upgrades/replacements, as well as other necessary investments.